DIPlib/diplib/DIPthoughts.md

 ## Initializing values of small images/pixel objects

-Sure it is possible to use `img.At()[]` to write values into a small image, but must be a better way.
 Small images are used, e.g., when doing arithmetic on tensor images.
 0D scalar and vector images are trivial:

     dip::Image img( 1 );         // This is a 0D sfloat image with pixel value 1
     dip::Image img { 1 };        // Idem